FOREX-Euro drops after ECB holds rates unchanged, warns on Ukraine

 By Daniel Bases

-Positive sentiment about the U.S. economy was helped by better-than-expected weekly U.S. jobless claims.
+The positive sentiment on the U.S. economy was helped by better-than-expected weekly U.S. jobless claims.

 Since May, the euro has dropped 4.6 percent against the dollar, hitting a 9-month low of $1.3333 on Wednesday.